Guidelines for Residency in Italy

-1. From the consulate/or Italian Embassy, ask for residency visa (un visto per dimora).
-You will need : copy of acquisition or rental contract - proof of financial security in Italy (example: a bank statement with at least 5000 Euros) - copy of your passport - Copy of Codice Fiscale (e.g. (in US) social security code, see our description above).
+1. From the consulate/or Italian Embassy, ask for residency visa (un visto per dimora) before coming to Italy.
+You will need : copy of acquisition or rental contract - proof of financial security in Italy (example: a bank statement with at least 5000 Euros) - copy of your passport.

-2. You will need to acquire a 'permesso di soggiorno' (residency permit) from the Italian police headquarters: copy of acquisition (rental) deed - copy of passport - proof of financial security in Italy (example a bank statement with at least 5000 Euros - Copy of Codice Fiscale (e.g. (in US) social security code, see our description above).
+2. You will need to acquire a 'permesso di soggiorno' (permission to stay) from the Italian police headquarters: copy of acquisition (rental) deed - copy of passport - proof of financial security in Italy (example a bank statement with at least 5000 Euros).

-3. Go to the town hall (comune) and ask for a residency permit.
-You will need: 'permesso di soggiorno' (residency permit from step 2) - copy of passport - original birth certificate (translated and legalized by an Italian consulate or Embassy) - copy of deed for the acquisition of a house in Italy - Codice Fiscale (e.g. (in US) social security code, see our description above).
+3. Go to the town hall (comune) and ask for a residency permit (permesso di residenza) You will need: 'permesso di soggiorno' (permission to stay from step 2) - copy of passport - original birth certificate (translated and legalized by an Italian consulate or Embassy).

 You can reside in Italy if:

 1) you have a passport or an equivalent document;

 3) you entered the country legally through a border crossing;